-This brings us quite spontaneously and organically to the discussion of consolation without a cause.
+This brings us quite spontaneously and organically to the discussion of consolation without a cause, which I think we can discuss quite briefly.
 Lonergan refers approvingly to Karl Rahner's understanding of Ignatian consolation without a cause as consolation with a content but without an apprehended object.
 David Fleming's contemporary reading of the Spiritual Exercises seems to support this interpretation.
 'We know the experience of having certain thoughts, achievements, or events which bring about a feeling of great consolation in our lives.
 We also know the effect of another person or persons whose very presence or conversation can give us joy.
-But we can more readily attribute our consolation directly to the touch of God when there is no thought, no event, no person - in general, no object of any sort - which seems to be the source of such a movement ... in these cases, we should be aware that God is truly said to be the direct source of all our consolation.'9
+But we can more readily attribute our consolation directly to the touch of God when there is no thought, no event, no person - in general, no object of any sort - which seems to be the source of such a movement ... in these cases, we should be aware that God is truly said to be the direct source of all our consolation.'14

-What Lonergan does with this position is perhaps more important than his agreement with Rahner on this point.
-For he relates this understanding of consolation without a cause to his own reversal of what had become almost taken for granted in both the Augustinian and Thomist traditions, namely, that nothing can be loved unless it is first known, nihil amatum nisi praecognitum.
+What is perhaps more important than Lonergan's agreement with Rahner on this point is what he does with this position.
+For he relates this understanding of consolation without a cause to his own reversal of what had become almost taken for granted in both the Augustinian and the Thomist traditions, namely, that nothing can be loved unless it is first known, nihil amatum nisi praecognitum.
 Of the Scholastic dictum Lonergan writes:

 It used to be said, Nihil amatum nisi praecognitum, Knowledge precedes love.
 The truth of this tag is the fact that ordinarily operations on the fourth level of intentional consciousness presuppose and complement corresponding operations on the other three.
 There is a minor exception to this rule inasmuch as people do fall in love, and that falling in love is something disproportionate to its causes, conditions, occasions, antecedents.
 For falling in love is a new beginning, an exercise of vertical liberty in which one's world undergoes a new organization.
 But the major exception to the Latin tag is God's gift of his love flooding our hearts.
 Then we are in the dynamic state of being in love.
 But who it is we love, is neither given nor as yet understood.
 Our capacity for moral self-transcendence has found a fulfilment that brings deep joy and profound peace.
 Our love reveals to us values we had not appreciated, values of prayer and worship, of repentance and belief.
 But if we would know what is going on within us, if we would learn to integrate it with the rest of our living, we have to inquire, investigate, seek counsel.
-So it is that in religious matters love precedes knowledge and, as that love is God's gift, the very beginning of faith is due to God's grace.
+So it is that in religious matters love precedes knowledge and, as that love is God's gift, the very beginning of faith is due to God's grace.15

-9 David Fleming, A Contemporary Reading of St. Ignatius' Spiritual Exercises (St. Louis: The Institute of Jesuit Sources, 1976) 88-89.
+14 Fleming, A Contemporary Reading of St. Ignatius' Spiritual Exercises (St. Louis: The Institute of Jesuit Sources, 1976) 88-89.

 A consolation that has a content but no apprehended object is correlated with a reversal of a long-standing philosophical and theological tradition, with the priority of love over knowledge, with the possibility of falling in love without yet knowing who it is that we are in love with.
-Carlo Maria Cardinal Martini, who presented the keynote address in the Lonergan centenary celebration at the Gregorian University, made a great deal over this reversal in Method in Theology, finding it to be the potential source of a number of radical transformations in the church's pastoral theology and practice.
-10 At least one of those transformations is clear in Method in Theology itself: 'On this showing, ... the ancient problem of the salvation of non-Christians [is] greatly reduced.'
-11 That is, the reversal is itself the source of the highly promising potential that is found in Lonergan's work for the development of a Christian, and indeed Catholic, understanding of the dialogue of world religions.
+Carlo Maria Cardinal Martini, who presented the keynote address in the Lonergan centenary celebration at the Gregorian University in November of 2004, made a great deal over this reversal in Method in Theology, finding it to be the potential source of a number of radical transformations in the Church's pastoral theology and practice.16

+15 Bernard Lonergan, Method in Theology 122-23.